Naba1505/twizz-automation/README.md

 # Twizz Automation (Java + Playwright + TestNG)

-End-to-end UI automation for Twizz with Creator Registration flow, robust waits, parallel-safe Playwright usage, and reporting via Allure (with Playwright traces and screenshots).
+End-to-end UI automation for Twizz with Creator and Fan flows.
+The framework emphasizes robust, resilient interactions and uses Allure only for reporting (with Playwright traces and screenshots).

 ## Tech Stack
 - Java 21